rokwire/illinois-app/README.md

-# Illinois App
+# NEOM U App
-The official mobile app of the University of Illinois.
-Powered by the [Rokwire Platform](https://rokwire.org/).
+The official mobile app of NEOM U. Powered by the [Rokwire Platform](https://rokwire.org/).

 ## Requirements